The Wizard of Oz: Development

-Production on the film began when Walt Disney's Snow White and the Seven Dwarfs (1937) showed that films adapted from popular children's stories and fairytale folklore could still be successful.
-In January 1938, Metro-Goldwyn-Mayer bought the rights to L. Frank Baum’s hugely popular novel from Samuel Goldwyn.
-Goldwyn had toyed with the idea of making the film as a vehicle for Eddie Cantor, who was under contract to Samuel Goldwyn Productions and whom Goldwyn wanted to cast as the Scarecrow.
+Production on the film began when Walt Disney's Snow White and the Seven Dwarfs (1937) showed that films adapted from popular children's stories and fairytales could be successful.
+In January 1938, Metro-Goldwyn-Mayer bought the rights to L. Frank Baum's popular novel The Wonderful Wizard of Oz from Samuel Goldwyn.
+Goldwyn had considered making the film as a vehicle for Eddie Cantor, who was under contract to Samuel Goldwyn Productions and whom Goldwyn wanted to cast as the Scarecrow.

-The script went through several writers and revisions before the final shooting.
+The script went through several writers and revisions.
 Mervyn LeRoy's assistant, William H. Cannon, had submitted a brief four-page outline.
-Because recent fantasy films had not fared well, he recommended toning down or removing the magical elements of the story.
-In his outline, the Scarecrow was a man so stupid that the only employment open to him was literally scaring crows from cornfields.
-Also in his outline, the Tin Woodman was a criminal so heartless that he was sentenced to be placed in a tin suit for eternity.
+Because recent fantasy films had not fared well, he recommended toning down or removing the magical elements.
+In his outline, the Scarecrow was a man so stupid that the only employment open to him was scaring crows from cornfields, and the Tin Woodman was a criminal so heartless that he was sentenced to be placed in a tin suit for eternity.
 This torture softened him into somebody gentler and kinder.
-Cannon's vision was similar to Larry Semon's 1925 film adaptation of the story, in which the magical elements are absent.
+Cannon's vision was similar to Larry Semon's 1925 film adaptation, in which the magical elements are absent.

-Afterward, LeRoy hired screenwriter Herman J. Mankiewicz, who soon delivered a 17-page draft of the Kansas scenes.
+Afterward, LeRoy hired screenwriter Herman J. Mankiewicz, who delivered a 17-page draft of the Kansas scenes.
 A few weeks later, Mankiewicz delivered a further 56 pages.
 LeRoy also hired Noel Langley and poet Ogden Nash to write separate versions of the story.
-None of these three knew about the others, and this was not an uncommon procedure.
+None of these three knew about the others, a common practice at the time.
 Nash delivered a four-page outline; Langley turned in a 43-page treatment and a full film script.
 Langley then turned in three more scripts, this time incorporating the songs written by Harold Arlen and Yip Harburg.
 Florence Ryerson and Edgar Allan Woolf submitted a script and were brought on board to touch up the writing.
 They were asked to ensure that the story stayed true to Baum's book.
 However, producer Arthur Freed was unhappy with their work and reassigned it to Langley.
 During filming, Victor Fleming and John Lee Mahin revised the script further, adding and cutting some scenes.
-Haley and Lahr are also known to have written some of their dialogue for the Kansas sequence.